jbaudanza/project-packets/hello_world_again/hello_world_again.md

 ## See what you can do!

-Can you think of any features to add to this application?
+Once you have completed and debugged your first Chrome application, try to think of ways you want to customize it.
+For example:

   - Add another text box to change the greeting from "Hello" to something else.
   - Try changing the color of the `h1` element.
 What other styles can be added to this element?